-14.1.1 Discussion with Administrator
+• Discussion with Administrator

-Before filing a grievance with the FSGC, a faculty member shall first review the complaint with the administrator one level above the level of the dispute in an effort to reach a resolution.
+Before filing a grievance with the FSGC, a Faculty member shall first review the complaint with the administrator one level above the level of the dispute in an effort to reach a resolution.

-14.1.2 Initiation and Processing of Complaints
+Initiation and Processing of Complaints

-If a resolution is not reached, the faculty member ("grievant") may inquire with the chair of the FSGC about the concern, or choose to file a grievance with the FSGC or the FCDS.
-Each grievant should file written notice of the grievance using the form available at FCDS, which should be submitted to the FSGC through its chair or to the FCDS within a reasonable time frame after the events or actions of concern.
+If a resolution is not reached, the Faculty member grievant may inquire with the chair of the FSGC about the concern, or choose to file a grievance with the FSGC.
+Each grievant should file written notice of the grievance which should be submitted to the FSGC through its chair within a reasonable time frame after the events or actions of concern.
 Grievances based entirely on events or actions that occurred more than one year before the filing date will not be considered.

-14.1.3 Decision by FSGC on Proceeding
+• Decision by FSGC on Proceeding

-Within approximately six weeks of receipt of the complaint, the FSGC will inform the grievant, in writing, whether it will proceed with the review, and if so, whether the FSGC will pursue informal means of resolving the grievance, undertake an investigation, or schedule a hearing.
+Within approximately six (6) weeks of receipt of the complaint, the FSGC will inform the grievant, in writing, whether it will proceed with the review, and if so, whether the FSGC will pursue informal means of resolving the grievance, undertake an investigation, or schedule a hearing.
 If the FSGC decides not to review the complaint, it shall give reasons.
 If it decides to proceed, it shall specify in writing where and when an investigation will proceed or when and where a meeting or hearing will be held.
 The Chair shall send a copy of this initial response to both the grievant and the respondent.
 The Chair shall ensure that the person(s) against whom the grievance is filed is (are) properly identified, that specific charges are included, and that the form of requested redress is included.
-The Chair shall inform the grievant that this written request, together with any supporting documentation, will be given to the person(s) grieved against, in an attempt to support the clarification and resolution of the case.
+The Chair shall inform the grievant that this written request, together with any supporting documentation, will be given to the person(s) grieved against in an attempt to support the clarification and resolution of the case.
 In like fashion, any documentation made available to the FSGC by the person(s) grieved against will be given to the grievant.